aqaPayam/NakhBot/docs/domain/01-glossary.md

 Nakh is a paid action that creates a sent interaction, not persistent feature access.

+Account deletion permanently removes normal FeatureUnlock product history and access.

+If the same Telegram identity later returns and starts signup again, previous FeatureUnlock access must not be restored.

 ### Payment Record

 Internal record of a payment attempt and result.